 Second – Then place your hand onto the plate to hold it down, then you lift the skillet and flip the omelet onto the plate.

 Third – Finally, slowly slide the omelet back into the skillet, and continue to simmer to finish cooking.

 Omelets are so versatile, you can make your own variations, adding different vegetables and cheeses.

 Make them thin or make them thick, it will depend on the size of the skillet you use.

 Either way, omelets work so well especially when you need a quick meal or an extra side dish.

-Mom’s Best Zucchini Omelet is perfect to serve for lunch, brunch and sometimes as part of a light dinner, especially when you want a meatless meal.
+Mom’s Best Zucchini Omelet is perfect to serve as a light meal for any time of the day, especially when you want one that is completely meatless.